Ever felt tempted to buy a used lens but opted out because you were afraid that you might get scammed?

 Whether you’re buying used lenses online or at your local flea market, here are our top tips for making sure you don’t end up with a dud!

 Some of these camera lens buying tips are only relevant if you can actually handle the lenses prior to purchasing, but we’ve also included a few that apply to buying online as well.
+(Remember, there’s always the option to rent a camera lens: see our guide.)

 Let’s start with tips for buying a used lens in person.